kari0219/kari0219.github.io/index.md

 ___
 # Statistical Analysis

-## Logisitcal Regression and EDA on 1989 Space Shuttle Challenger Accident.
+## Regression and EDA on 1989 Space Shuttle Challenger Accident.
 EDA and model exploration (simplifeid logistical regression, probit, and complementary log-log regression).
 Four of the 5 models were logistical regresiion with different predictors.
 Analysis of Variance was used to compare the models, with the final model selection being a simplified logistical model based on temperature data.

 <a href="kari0219.github.io/pdfs/DA_and_model_selection_for_ChallengerSpace_Shuttle.pdf" target="_blank">View Challenger Data Analysis Report </a>